Updated on 06/13/2023

-For anyone doing business in the digital space, it was uncomfortable to watch as Facebook CEO Mark Zuckerberg testified before the U.S. Senate about the Cambridge Analytica scandal.
-The normally affable Zuckerberg looked very flustered as he explained why data from 87 million Facebook users was inappropriately obtained through his platform’s apps.
+For anyone doing business in the digital space, watching as Facebook CEO Mark Zuckerberg testified before the U.S. Senate about the Cambridge Analytica scandal was uncomfortable.
+The normally affable Zuckerberg looked very flustered as he explained why user data from 87 million Facebook users was inappropriately obtained through his platform’s apps.

 Ever since news of the scandal broke, app users have been increasingly concerned about their privacy.
-What kind of information does an app collect?
+What kind of contact information does an app collect?
 Is that data shared?
 If so – why is it shared and who is it shared with?
+What actually goes into privacy laws?

 - What information is being collected